Peer influence breaks ergodicity in an opinion dynamics model with external information: Model implementation

 More precisely, at $t = 0$, all $N$ agents are initialised in the same state, either $1$ or $0$.
 These states correspond to binary choices, such as voting in a two-party system or adopting a social behaviour, e.g. smoking or not smoking.

 At each time step $t = 0, \dots, T$, agents decide which state to adopt next on the basis of two factors.
 The first captures peer influence via $f_+(t)$, namely the fraction of agents in state 1 at time $t$, with $f_+(t) \in [0,1]$.
 When $f_+(t)\rightarrow0$ or $f_+(t)\rightarrow1$, consensus has been reached in the population.
+In the following, our analysis focuses on the behaviour of $f_+(t)$ without loss of generality, as $f_-(t)$ is implicitly defined by the normalization condition $f_-(t) = 1 - f_+(t)$.

 The second component is an external signal $X(t)$, which takes value $+1$ with probability $p$ and $-1$ with probability $1 - p$.
 The payoff associated with each state is a convex combination of these components and is defined as:

 where the $+$ sign corresponds to state 1 and the $-$ sign to the opposite state.
 Here, $\gamma \in [0, 1]$ weighs the influence of peer behaviour: when $\gamma \rightarrow 1$, agents rely primarily on social conformity, while for $\gamma \rightarrow 0$ the external component dominates.
 When $X = 1$, agents are encouraged towards state $1$ as $\pi_+ > \pi_-$, whereas, when $X = -1$, they are driven towards state $0$ as $\pi_+ < \pi_-$.
 The negative sign in $\pi_-$ appropriately inverts the signal’s effect when considering $X = -1$.
 Note that, for the sake of conciseness, temporal dependence is omitted in the following when not necessary.